Skip to main content

 Before you can use the /v1/automate endpoint, you'll need:

-1. A valid TABS API key: Sign up at https://tabstack.ai to get your key.
+1. A valid Tabstack API key: Sign up at https://tabstack.ai to get your key.

 2. Authentication: The API uses Bearer token authentication.